Aldar Properties PJSC – Annual report – 31 December 2020

 The Group recognises revenue from the following major sources:

-- Sale of properties, construction contracts and provision of services
+- Sale of properties (property development and sales) and provision of services

-- Service charges and expenses recoverable from tenant
+- Service charges and expenses recoverable from tenants

 - Hospitality revenue